 Montinore Estate Vivacé: Find a sparkling wine created from Gewürztraminer, Müller-Thurgau, Pinot Gris, and Riesling.

-2016 Scharzhofberger Riesling Sparkling Wine Brut, Saar: The wine delivers an approachable, bright sparkler with flavors of citrus.
+2016 Scharzhofberger Riesling Sparkling Wine Brut, Saar: The wine delivers an approachable, bright sparkler with citrus flavors.

 Liquid Farm Rosé 2018: The current release is a winner.
 Known as their pink crack, I could smell the wonderful aromas emanating from my glass at a distance.
 The wine is everything it is cracked up to be and more.
 Created from Mourvédre with 5% Grenache added, I found a bright, lively wine is perfect for any time of the year.